joapuiib/usr/README.md

 ---
 Feel free to use them.
-(DISCLAIMER: Use at your own risk) Any fix or suggestion is welcome.
+(DISCLAIMER: Use at your own risk)

+Any fix or suggestion is welcome. :smile: